zdtsw-forking/odh-manifests/data-science-pipelines-operator/README.md

 ## Pre-requisites
 1. An OpenShift cluster that is 4.9 or higher.
 2. You will need to be logged into this cluster as [cluster admin] via [oc client].
-3. The OpenShift Cluster must have OpenShift Pipelines 1.7.2 or higher installed.
+3. The OpenShift Cluster must have OpenShift Pipelines 1.8 or higher installed.
+We recommend channel pipelines-1.8 on OCP 4.10 and pipelines-1.9 or pipelines-1.10 for OCP 4.11, 4.12 and 4.13.
    Instructions [here][OCP Pipelines Operator].
 4. The Open Data Hub operator needs to be installed.
 You can install it via [OperatorHub][installodh].

 ## Deploy the Operator via ODH